DISCOVER THE ULTIMATE AMERICAN ROAD TRIP

 Roaring Twenties Chicago

 Chicago’s waterfront treasure along the shores of Lake Michigan has been entertaining millions of visitors since its opening in 1916.
+Watch the world go by while you relax on the famous Centennial Wheel or take a ride on the 1920s-inspired carousel.

 Roaring Twenties Chicago

 We finish our road trip in one of Chicago’s coolest venues: Andy’s Jazz Club.
-And yes, we’re cheating a little – it wasn’t founded until 1950 – but it represents so much of the musical freedom the Roaring Twenties were known for.
+And yes, we’re cheating a little – it wasn’t founded until 1950 – but it embodies so much of the musical freedom the Roaring Twenties were known for.